SofianBY/DSAP-Project/Proposal.md

-# FinSight: Predicting Bitcoin Price Movements Using Technical Indicators and Machine Learning
+# Finsight: Testing and Comparing Investment Strategies with Backtesting

 ## Problem Statement and Motivation
-Cryptocurrency markets, and Bitcoin in particular, are characterized by high volatility and complex short-term dynamics that attract both traders and researchers.
-Traditional technical analysis tools — such as moving averages, RSI, and MACD — are widely used to interpret price charts, but their effectiveness depends heavily on the trader’s experience and subjective interpretation.
-As someone passionate about finance and data analysis, I am particularly interested in exploring how quantitative methods and machine learning can be applied to financial markets, especially within the context of Bitcoin.
-The motivation behind FinSight is to create a fully data-driven model capable of learning from historical Bitcoin price data and predicting short-term price movements (up or down) using combinations of technical indicators.
-The project aims to bridge the gap between traditional technical analysis and machine learning by providing a reproducible, transparent framework that can quantitatively evaluate and test trading hypotheses.
+In financial markets, investors use various strategies, from passive "buy and hold" investing to more active, rule-based approaches such as momentum or mean reversion.
+While these strategies are often discussed in theory, few individual investors have the tools to systematically test and compare their real performance over time.

+As someone passionate about finance and investment, I aim to build a data-driven framework that evaluates multiple investment strategies using real market data.
+The goal of Finsight is not to predict prices but to determine which types of strategies perform best under different market conditions.
+By backtesting and comparing results, the project will highlight the strengths and weaknesses of common quantitative approaches and bridge the gap between financial theory and real-world performance.

 ## Planned Approach and Technologies
-The project will use Python 3.11 and follow a modular design to ensure clarity, scalability, and maintainability.
+The project will be implemented in Python 3.11 with a modular structure for clarity and reproducibility.
 Main components include:

-- Data Collection: Using the yfinance library to download historical Bitcoin (BTC-USD) price data.
+- Data Collection: Using the yfinance library to download historical daily prices for a diversified set of stocks (for example, companies from the S&P 500) to evaluate performance across sectors.
-- Feature Engineering: Computing common technical indicators (RSI, MACD, Bollinger Bands, SMA, EMA, Stochastic Oscillator) with the pandas and ta libraries.
+- Feature Engineering: Calculating returns, moving averages, and volatility with pandas and numpy.
-- Labeling: Generating binary target variables that represent future price direction (e.g., 1 for upward movement, 0 for downward).
-- Modeling: Training and comparing several machine learning models such as Logistic Regression, Random Forest, and XGBoost using scikit-learn.
-- Evaluation: Assessing model accuracy, precision, and recall; visualizing confusion matrices and performance curves with matplotlib.
-- Visualization: (Optional) Building a small Streamlit dashboard showing Bitcoin charts with predicted buy/sell signals.
+- Strategy Implementation: Coding several investment strategies:
+  - Buy and Hold (benchmark)
+  - Momentum (buy recent winners)
+  - Mean Reversion (buy recent losers)
+  - Moving Average Crossover (technical trading rule)
+- Backtesting Engine: Simulating each strategy’s performance over time, reinvesting gains and tracking portfolio evolution.
+- Evaluation Metrics: Comparing annualized return, volatility, Sharpe ratio, and maximum drawdown.
+- Visualization: Plotting equity curves, risk/return comparisons, and heatmaps of performance using matplotlib or plotly.

+Instead of focusing on a few individual assets, each strategy will be applied to a broader universe of stocks to enable a robust comparison and identify which approaches perform consistently across market environments.

-All code will be organized under src/, tested with pytest, formatted using black, and linted with flake8.
-Continuous Integration via GitHub Actions will ensure quality control and automated testing.
+All code will be tested with pytest, formatted using black, and linted with flake8.
+Continuous Integration via GitHub Actions will ensure code quality and reproducibility.

 ## Expected Challenges and Mitigation
-- Noisy and volatile data: Addressed through smoothing and the use of multiple time-based indicators.
+- Data quality and missing values: Managed through preprocessing and validation.
+- Look-ahead bias: Avoided by careful time-based simulation logic.
+- Overfitting: Controlled by limiting strategy parameters and using realistic assumptions.
-- Overfitting: Avoided through time-series cross-validation and regularization.
+- Interpretability: Ensured through clear performance metrics and visualization.
-- Data leakage: Prevented by proper chronological train-test splits.
-- Model interpretability: Enhanced by analyzing feature importance and comparing multiple algorithms.

 ## Success Criteria
 The project will be considered successful if:
-- The trained model consistently outperforms a random or naïve baseline, achieving an accuracy higher than 55 % on unseen Bitcoin price data.
+- At least three investment strategies are implemented, tested, and compared on real data.
-- Results are reproducible through documented, modular code and a clear workflow.
+- Results are reproducible and supported by visualizations.
-- Visualizations effectively communicate model performance and predicted trends.
+- The analysis identifies conditions where each strategy performs best.
-- The repository adheres to clean coding, documentation, and testing best practices.
+- The repository follows clean coding and documentation standards.

 ## Stretch Goals (if time permits)
-- Add a backtesting engine to simulate trading performance based on model predictions.
-- Implement a simple LSTM neural network for sequence-based learning.
+- Add simple machine learning to detect favorable market regimes.
+- Combine strategies to compare portfolio-level performance.
-- Deploy a Streamlit web app for real-time Bitcoin price visualization and predictions.
+- Build a Streamlit dashboard for interactive backtesting and visualization.

 ---

-In summary, FinSight will explore whether machine learning can identify meaningful trading signals in Bitcoin price data by combining statistical modeling and technical analysis, resulting in a transparent, testable, and extensible financial prediction system.
+In summary, Finsight provides a transparent and educational framework for understanding how different investment strategies perform in practice.
+Rather than predicting prices, the project uses historical data to evaluate and compare systematic approaches in a rigorous, data-driven way.